jagadish3003/Business-Insights-360/README.md

-# Data Analytics and Business Insights with PowerBi
+# Data Analytics with PowerBi

-Welcome to our Data Analytics and Business Insights repository!
-We're dedicated to delivering data-driven solutions to enhance decision-making in various domains.
-Let's dive into the core of what we've accomplished:
+Welcome to our Data Analytics repository!
+We use PowerBi to gather insights for smarter decisions.
+Here's what we've achieved:

-## Overview
+## What We Do

-Our primary goal is to harness the power of data analytics to outperform competitors and drive informed decisions.
-In this project, we provide insights into finance, sales, marketing, and supply chain for stakeholders.
+Our mission is to use data to make better decisions in finance, sales, marketing, and supply chain.

-## Financial Analysis
+## Explore Finances

-- Delve deep into Profit and Loss statements.
-- Examine Net Sales trends.
+- Look at profits and losses.
+- Check out trends in net sales.
-- Analyze top-performing Products and Customers.
+- Identify top-performing products and customers.

-## Sales Performance
+## Understand Sales

-- Explore Customer and Product performance.
+- Analyze customer and product performance.
-- Scrutinize Net Sales and Gross Margin.
-- Examine unit economics including Cost of Goods Sold (COGS) and deductions.
+- Examine net sales and gross margin.
+- Dig into numbers like cost of goods sold (COGS).

 ## Marketing Insights

-- Uncover Product Performance.
-- Evaluate Market, Regional, and Customer Performance.
+- Discover how products are performing.
+- Understand how different regions and customers affect business.
-- Examine Gross Margin percentages (GM%) and Net Profit percentages (NP%).
+- Check out numbers like gross margin percentages (GM%) and net profit percentages (NP%).
-- Explore unit economics encompassing COGS and operational expenses.

 ## Supply Chain Metrics

-- Investigate forecast accuracy, Net Errors, and Absolute Errors.
-- Reveal vital metrics related to Customers.
-- Track Accuracy and Net Error trends.
+- Investigate the accuracy of forecasts.
-- Explore key metrics related to Products.
+- Explore metrics related to customers and products.

 ## Executive Dashboard

-- Get an integrated view of key insights for executives.
+- Get a quick view of key insights.
-- Gain strategic insights into market share trends.
-- Identify the top 5 customers and products.
-- Analyze revenue trends.

-## Learning Journey
+- Understand market trends and top customers/products.

+## What We've Learned

-Our learning journey encompasses a wide array of technical skills and business acumen:
+We've picked up a variety of skills and insights:

-- SQL
-- PowerBi Desktop
-- Excel
-- DAX language
-- DAX studio for optimizing reports
+- Using PowerBi for data analysis.
-- Project charter file
+- Navigating data with Excel.
-- GitHub and file management
+- Learning about business and finance terms.
-- Business terminology including Gross Price, Pre-Invoice Deductions, Post-Invoice Deductions, and more.
-- Valuable insights in resume building, questioning, problem-solving, and interview tips.

-### Let's Connect
+### Join Us

-We're enthusiastic about data analytics, and we'd love to connect with like-minded individuals.
-Join us in exploring the world of data-driven decision-making.
+We're passionate about data analytics, and we'd love to connect with you.
+Let's explore the world of data-driven decisions together.

 [Connect with us on LinkedIn](www.linkedin.com/in/cjagadish)